Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Comparison to Previous Work

 \subsection{Multi-Attribute Control}

-Few works have succeed in designing an adequate model for text generation and controlling multiple attributes. \newcite{hu2017toward} use a VAE with controllable attributes. \newcite{subramanian2018multiple} and \newcite{logeswaran2018content} apply a back-translation technique from unsupervised machine translation for style transfer tasks. \newcite{lai2019multiple} follow the approach of the CAAE with a two-phase training procedure.
+Few works have succeed in designing an adequate model for text generation and controlling multiple attributes. \newcite{hu2017toward} use a VAE with controllable attributes to generate short sentences with max.
+15 tokens.
+Our CGA model improves upon this by generating sentences of high quality with a max. length of 20 tokens.
+This restricted sentence length is still one of the major limitations in NLG.

+\newcite{subramanian2018multiple} and \newcite{logeswaran2018content} apply a back-translation technique from unsupervised machine translation for style transfer tasks. \newcite{lai2019multiple} follow the approach of the CAAE with a two-phase training procedure.
+Unlike our CGA model, these works enforce content preservation and require input reference sentences.
+Hence, it is not straight-forward to directly compare the results.
+However, their reported attribute matching accuracies for the \textsc{sentiment} and \textsc{verb tense} attributes are considerably lower than ours (91.1\% and 96.6\%, respectively).
+CGA also yields significantly better performance in the human evaluation.
+Recently, \newcite{wang2019controllable} proposed an architecture for multi-attribute control.
+However, they focus merely on sentiment aspect attributes, while our CGA model is able to control both semantic \textit{and} syntactic attributes.

-In addition to the provided quantitative evaluation for all three controlled attributes in Table \ref{tab:automatic_sentiment}, we compare the results for the \textsc{SENTIMENT} and \textsc{VERB TENSE} attribute, since they are the common denominator between all methods.
-These models were trained and tested on the same YELP data splits.
-We compare the results of our CGA model with the results achieved by \newcite{lai2019multiple}, \newcite{logeswaran2018content} and \newcite{subramanian2018multiple}.
-This comparison is reported in Table \ref{tab:auto-multi}.
-For both evaluation scenarios (i.e. automatic and human), CGA yields significantly better performance. \newcite{lai2019multiple}, \newcite{logeswaran2018content} and \newcite{subramanian2018multiple} reported content preservation as an additional evaluation metric.
-However, this metric is of no interest for our work, since, differently from these previous models, CGA generates sentences directly from an arbitrary hidden representations and it does not need a reference input sentence.
+These previous works reported content preservation as an additional evaluation metric.
+It is important to note that this metric is of no interest for our work, since, differently from these previous models, CGA generates sentences directly from an arbitrary hidden representations and it does not need a reference input sentence.
+Moreover, our CGA model is scalable to more attributes, while the previous architectures require multiple discriminators for controlling the attributes.
+Although we provide extensive evaluation analyses, it is still an open research question to define an appropriate evaluation metric for text generation to allow for neutral comparisons.